-Darlene is racer Bob's wife and was a crew member for the team in 2016 and 2017.
-Dalene has the critical talent & skill in preparing and organizing the entire team for race day.
-Married to Bob for 43 years, she has assisted with performing the many duties required to help manage and operate their businesses.
-When she's not helping Bob at work she enjoys needlework, gardening, hiking, traveling, and her new favorite sport, snorkeling.
+Darlene is racer Bob's wife, and was a crew member for the team in 2016.
+She became Crew Chief in 2017and continues to serve in that capacity.
+Darlene has the critical talent & skill in preparing and organizing the entire team for race day.
+Married to Bob for 46 years, she has assisted with performing the many duties required to help manage and operate their businesses.
+She enjoys needlework, gardening, hiking, traveling, and her new favorite sport, snorkeling.

 Bob joined the Rotary Club of Tulsa in 1994.
 He has served as chairman of many of their committees including the Henry P. Iba Citizen Athlete Awards.
-He served as President of the club in 2010-11 and has been an assistant governor for his Rotary district #6110.
+He served as President of the club in 2010-11 and has been an assistant governor for Rotary district #6110.
+In 2018 he moved to Virginia and joined the Rotary Club of Manassas, VA. and has spoken to several clubs in Virginia for Polio eradication.

 Bob starting riding a road bike in August 2011 to ride for Rotary’s “Ride to End Polio” in El Tour de Tucson in Tucson, AZ.
 In the five years he has ridden in El Tour he has raised over $400,000 for Rotary’s Polio eradication effort.

 In 2016 he Co-founded “Team Rotary RAAMs Polio” to enter “Race Across America”.
 The team races to raise money for Rotary’s PolioPlus program to eradicate Polio from the world.
-So far the team has raised $1,875,000 in the three years they have raced and hope to add to that total as they race in 2019.
+So far the team has raised $3,000,000 in the four years they have raced and hope to add to that total 2021.

 Bob was run over by a motorcycle in 2011 and of course, at the hospital, he was worried about his bicycle!!
 He is our oldest rider and newest to the sport of cycling.